 PITI-VITI's regional grants training initiative was developed to address recurrent single audit findings the insular governments experience, especially relating to questioned costs and deficiencies in internal controls.
-From August 2021 to Feb 2022, PITI-VITI provided distance learning Grants Management and Uniform Guidance training to over a thousand participants throughout the insular governments.
+From August 2021 to February 2022, PITI-VITI provided distance learning Grants Management and Uniform Guidance training to over a thousand participants throughout the insular governments.
 In the last year, training focused on how to put better systems in place to reduce audit findings with a focus on new guidance and COVID supplemental funding.
 Trainings provided examples of grants manuals, subrecipient monitoring systems and other tools that can help finance and programs improve outcomes.
+Courses covered grantors expectations for program oversight and accountability and used case studies and actual audit findings from the jurisdictions.
+Participants reviewed examples of Notice of Funding Opportunities (NOFOs) and Funding Opportunity Announcements (FOAs) for specific grant requirements and program expectations to ensure that activities are allowable and expenses are justifiable.

-The principals of the APIPA conducted a board meeting to discuss organizational matters, audit office peer reviews, and plans for the summer APIPA 2022 conference, which will be hosted by the FSM National Government.
+PITI-VITI provided logistical support to the APIPA principals, who conducted a board meeting in March 2022 to discuss organizational matters, audit office peer reviews, and plans for the summer APIPA 2022 conference, which will be hosted by the FSM Office of the National Public Auditor.